 CIHI Portal integrates four distinct services

-Secure and fast access to submission reports for the Continuing Care Reporting System (CCRS), the Home Care Reporting System (HCRS) and the National Rehabilitation Reporting System (NRS).
+Secure and fast access to submission reports for the Continuing Care Reporting System (CCRS), the Home Care Reporting System (HCRS), the National Rehabilitation Reporting System (NRS), the Discharge Abstract Database (DAD), and the National Ambulatory Care Reporting System (NACRS).

 Get answers to your questions.
 Use eQuery to search for an answer or to submit your questions about CIHI’s programs and products, including Classifications, Case Mix, DAD, NACRS, CCRS, HCRS, OMHRS, NRS and CIHI Portal.